-In the event that there was enough data available to the DHCPv6 server to begin to satisfy the request implied by the OPTION_LQ_START_TIME option, but during the processing of that data the server found that it was unable to continue (perhaps there was barely enough, the connection is very slow, and the aging algorithm causes the saved data to become unavailable) the DHCPv6 server will terminate the catch-up phase of processing immediately by sending a LEASEQUERY-DATA message with a DHCPv6 status code of DataMissing and with a base-time option of the current time.
+In the event that there was enough data available to the DHCPv6 server to begin to satisfy the request implied by the OPTION LO_START_TIME option, but during the processing of that data the server found that it was unable to continue (perhaps there was barely enough, the connection is very slow, and the aging algorithm causes the saved data to become unavailable) the DHCPv6 server will terminate the catch-up phase of processing immediately by sending a LEASEQUERY-DATA message with a DHCPv6 status code of DataMissing and with a base-time option of the current time.

-The requestor MUST NOT assume that every individual state change of every binding during the period from the time specified in the OPTION_LQ_START_TIME and the present is replicated in an Active Leasequery reply message.
-The requestor MAY assume that at least one Active Leasequery reply message will exist for every binding which had one or more changes of state during the period specified by the OPTION_LQ_START_TIME and the current time.
+The requestor MUST NOT assume that every individual state change of every binding during the period from the time specified in the OPTION LO_START_TIME and the present is replicated in an Active Leasequery reply message.
+The requestor MAY assume that at least one Active Leasequery reply message will exist for every binding which had one or more changes of state during the period specified by the OPTION LO START TIME and the current time.
 The last message for each binding will contain the state at the current time, and there may be one or more messages concerning a single binding during the catch-up phase of processing.

-If a binding changed state multiple times during the time that the requestor was not connected (that is, during the time from the OPTION LO START TIME and the present), then only the current binding information will be sent during the catch-up phase.
+If a binding changed state multiple times during the time that the requestor was not connected (that is, during the time from the OPTION_LQ_START_TIME and the present), then only the current binding information will be sent during the catch-up phase.
 However, the requestor MUST NOT assume that every intermediate state change that occurred during the period from the OPTION_LQ_START_TIME to the present will be represented by an individual Leasequery message.

 If the LEASEQUERY-REPLY or LEASEQUERY-DATA message containing a DHCPv6 status code of DataMissing is received and the requestor is interested in keeping its database up to date with respect to the current state of bindings in the DHCPv6 server, then the requestor SHOULD issue a Bulk Leasequery request to recover the information missing from its database.
-This Bulk Leasequery request should include a OPTION_LQ_START_TIME, set to be the same as its OPTION_LQ_START_TIME previously included in the ACTIVELEASEQUERY responses from the DHCPv6 server, and a OPTION_LQ_END_TIME equal to the OPTION_LQ_BASE_TIME returned by the DHCPv6 server in the LEASEQUERY-REPLY or LEASEQUERY-DATA message with the DHCPv6 status code of DataMissing.
+This Bulk Leasequery request should include a OPTION_LQ_START_TIME option with the same value as the OPTION_LQ_START_TIME option previously included in the ACTIVELEASEQUERY responses from the DHCPv6 server, and an OPTION_LQ_END_TIME option equal to the OPTION_LQ_BASE_TIME option returned by the DHCPv6 server in the LEASEQUERY-REPLY or LEASEQUERY-DATA message with the DHCPv6 status code of DataMissing.